 If you want more advanced features, then get the Pro version.
 Use this WPForms coupon to get 10% off your purchase.

 OptinMonster is the best lead generation plugin for WordPress (See how it helped us increase our email subscribers by 600%).
 It allows you to create beautiful optin forms and popups for your WordPress website and convert your users into subscribers.
 It comes packed with features like page-level targetting, analytics, split testing, and exit-intent technology which allows you to display optin form when a user is about to leave your site.
+It works out of the box with all popular email marketing services.

 Edit Flow provides an efficient editorial workflow management system for WordPress.
 It allows you to see your editorial calendar, manage authors, assign posts, leave editorial comments, and much more.
 You can create your own custom post status and plan your content strategy with in your WordPress dashboard.